 On September of 2018, I finally caved in and purchased the Q-Redew hand held steamer.
 For years I’ve own a standard steamer that you can put together and sit under.
 However, within the last couple of years, my use of it have been slim to none.

 After a few months of using the Q-redew, I stopped steaming my hair altogether because I felt like both products were a waste of money.
-But soon I realized I was making a mistake causing each device not to function property.
+But I soon realized I was making a mistake causing each device not to function property.

 The Q-redew says to specifically use distilled water and I had no idea what this meant.
 I saw many people online using bottled water and thought this was it.

+One more thing before my review.
 At first, I purchased the Q-redew with the intention of replacing my 2 in 1 hair steamer, but after using distilled water and learning more about low porosity hair, I have decided to use both interchangeably.

 Now to my review:

-2 in 1 Hair Steamer
+2 in 1 hair steamer